enableiot/iotkit-api/README.md

 This is the primary repository for the [enableiot.com](https://dashboard.us.enableiot.com) external API services.

 See our [wiki for the REST API documentation](https://github.com/enableiot/iotkit-api/wiki/Api-Home) and [sample code](https://github.com/enableiot/iotkit-samples/tree/master/api) which uses the API.
+Some API commands are available via [MQTT](MQTT.md).

 Or, you can use the [iotkit-agent](https://github.com/enableiot/iotkit-agent) to focus on application development and simplify some complexities of cloud connectivity.